Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

 Service
 ======

-* Journal Reviewer: ACM TKDD, ESWA
+* Journal Reviewer: ACM TKDD, ACM TOIS, ESWA
 * Conference Reviewer: AAAI'2024, IJCAI'2024, ACL'2024
 * Conference Volunteer: IJCAI'2023, WWW'2023

 # News
+* 2024.02 - Accepted as reviewer of ACM Transactions on Information Systems (ACM TOIS).
 * 2023.12 - I will serve as the PC member in IJCAI’2024.
 * 2023.12 - One paper is accepted by AAAI'2024.
 * 2023.12 - Accepted as reviewer of ACM Transactions on Knowledge Discovery from Data (ACM TKDD).